ignite/cli/docs/docs/08-configuration/01-config.md

 ```

 To see which properties are available for `config.toml`, `app.toml` and
-`client.toml`, initialize a chain with `ignite chain init` and open the file you
+`client.toml`, initialize a chain with `ignite cosmos chain init` and open the file you
 want to know more about.

 Currently, IGNITE® starts only one validator node, so the first item in the